Neutron star mass-radius constraints using the high-frequency QPOs of GRB 200415A: Crust equilibrium and torsional oscillations

 In this study, we focus on the newly observed QPOs in GRB 200415A.
 These QPOs are of relatively higher frequency, and we suggest that they correspond to overtones of crustal torsional oscillations.
 Thus, we systematically examine the overtones of the torsional oscillations excited in a phase composed of spherical and cylindrical nuclei.
 In addition, since some of the neutrons are not bound in the nuclei inside the inner crust, one may take into account the effect of such unbound neutrons on the torsional oscillations.
 In practice, the ratio of the superfluid to the dripped neutron, $N_{\rm s}/N_{\rm d}$, in the phase composed of spherical nuclei, is calculated by the band theory \citep{Chamel12}.
 The corresponding ratio in the phase composed of cylindrical nuclei is still unclear.
 So, in this study, we adopt the approach of \cite{Chamel12} for spherical nuclei and $N_{\rm s}/N_{\rm d}$ as a parameter for cylindrical nuclei, as in \cite{SIO2018}.

 The governing equation for torsional oscillations is derived from the linearized equations of motions \citep{ST83}, where we adopt the relativistic Cowling approximation as in \cite{2007MNRAS.375..261S}.
+With the Cowling approximation, one neglects the metric perturbations, and thus no gravitational waves are emitted.
+In the limit of slow rotation, axial oscillations do not induce density perturbations and only emit gravitational waves through very weak current-multipoles.
+The Cowling approximation is thus a good approximation of computing axial modes in the nonrotating limit.
 Then, the appropriate boundary conditions are imposed at the stellar surface and the bottom of the crust (composed of cylindrical nuclei).
 In this way, a well-defined eigenvalue problem is set for the frequency, $f$, of torsional oscillations.
 For further details, we refer to \cite{SNIO2012,SIO2018}.

 The fundamental frequencies of crustal torsional oscillations scale roughly as $f\sim v_s/R$, whereas the overtones scale as $f\sim v_s/\Delta R$, where $v_s\sim \sqrt{\mu/\rho}$ is the shear velocity, and $\Delta R$ the crust thickness \citep{HC80}.
 Since the crust thickness depends on both the stellar compactness ($\Delta R/R\sim R/M$) and on the EOS parameters, as shown in \cite{SIO2017b}, the overtones generally depend on $K_0$ and $L$.
 Actually, in \cite{SIO2018} it was shown that the 1st overtone of crustal torsional oscillations can be described as a function of the parameter